FatherSalvi/cantunan/README.md

-# Cantunan Food Ordering Web App
+# Cantunan Food Hub
+#### This is a project submitted to Prof. Janny Surmieda as a requirement for completing LIS 162.
 ## Requirements
 - Docker
 - Laravel Sail